logo

 E Phrygian Piano Diagram

-This diagram highlights which keys belong to the E Phrygian scale, which is helpful for visualizing whole steps, half steps, and characteristic tones such as the flat 2 (F), which gives this scale its signature sound.
+This diagram highlights which keys belong to the E Phrygian scale, which is helpful for visualizing whole steps, half steps, and the overall shape of the scale on the keyboard.

 E Phrygian Scale Formula and Intervals